FAU-LAP/NOMAD-CAMELS/README.md

 Changes:
 - Variable signal is now saved as group instead of dataset
+- Can now read variables also without channels

 Fixes:
 - Can now save variables with non-scalar size